Fajar Alfian

 Fajar Alfian (born 7 March 1995) is an Indonesian badminton player affiliated with the SGS PLN Bandung.
-He won the men's doubles silver medal at the 2018 Asian Games, the bronze medals at the 2019 World Championships and at the 2017 Southeast Asian Games.
-Alfian was part of Indonesia winning team at the 2020 Thomas Cup.
+He won the men's doubles silver medal at the 2018 Asian Games, the bronze medals at the 2017 SEA Games, 2019 and 2022 World Championships.
+He was part of the Indonesia winning team at the 2020 Thomas Cup.
+He reached a career high of world number 1 in the men's doubles with Muhammad Rian Ardianto on 27 December 2022.

 Career

 Alfian started his partnership with Muhammad Rian Ardianto in July 2014.
 In the beginning of their career, they have won international tournaments including the Indonesia International in 2014, 2015, and 2016; the Austrian International in 2015; and at the BWF Grand Prix level, the 2016 Chinese Taipei Masters.

-Alfian was a member of the Indonesia men's team that won gold medals at the 2017 and 2019 Southeast Asian Games.
+Alfian was a member of the Indonesia men's team that won gold medals at the 2017 and 2019 SEA Games.
 He also played with Ardianto, and clinched the men's doubles bronze at that event in 2017.
 Alfian and Ardianto competed on the BWF World Tour, and won titles at the 2018 Malaysia Masters and the Syed Modi International; and also the 2019 Swiss and Korea Opens.
-Together with Ardianto he won a bronze medal in the men's doubles at the 2017 Southeast Asian Games, the silver at the 2018 Asian Games, and another bronze at the 2019 BWF World Championships.
+Together with Ardianto he won a bronze medal in the men's doubles at the 2017 SEA Games, the silver at the 2018 Asian Games, and another bronze at the 2019 BWF World Championships.

 In February 2020, Alfian alongside Indonesia men's team won the Asia Team Championships held in Manila.
 In September–October 2021, Alfian alongside Indonesia team competed at the 2021 Sudirman Cup in Vantaa, Finland.
 He and Ardianto contribute a point in a tie against Canada.
 Indonesia team advanced to the knockout stage, but lost in the quarter-finals to Malaysia.
 In the next tournament, he helped Indonesia team won the World Men's Team Championships, the 2020 Thomas Cup.

+2022: World number 1

 Alfian and Ardianto kicked off 2022 with a rough start, with early exits at the German Open and the All England.
 They scored their breakthrough win at the Swiss Open.
 Afterwards, they won the Indonesia Masters, and Malaysia Masters, and finished as runner-up at Korea Open, Thailand Open, Malaysia Open and Singapore Open.
-They also won bronze medal at the Asian Championships.
+They also won bronze medals at the Asian and World Championships.
 In October, they won their fourth title of the year at the Denmark Open in a tight battle against compatriots Marcus Fernaldi Gideon and Kevin Sanjaya Sukamuljo.
 Thanks to their achievements, they qualified for their first ever World Tour Finals.
-Alfian and Ardianto competed at the World Tour Finals as the first seed, but lost to Mohammad Ahsan and Hendra Setiawan at the semifinals.
+Alfian and Ardianto competed at the World Tour Finals as the first seed, but lost to Liu Yuchen and Ou Xuanyi in the semi-finals.
 They closed off the 2022 World Tour season with a career high rank of world number 1.